Toitū Envirocare Logo

 Emissions reporting archive

 For essential details of our inventory, reduction efforts and compensation, please see the following annual climate performance summaries.
-Our previous third-party verification reports and emissions inventory reports are available on request, as is historical documentation prior to our 2016-17 base year.
+Our previous third-party verification reports and emissions inventory reports are available on request, as is historical documentation before 2016-17.

 Climate-related risks & opportunities